mobyle2/mf-pyramid/README.md

       """

 If any is defined in object, then object method is used, else default implementation is used.

+# Custom types

+If using custom types in MongoKit (CustomType), library will use default TextRenderer.
+One can change the renderer afterward (see Custom display).
+However, class must define a new method *unserialize* to return an object from a string (to be able to map an HTML form attribute to an object attribute).

+    class CustomStatus(CustomType):

+        @staticmethod
+        def unserialize(value)
+            ''' unserizalize from str to expected format

+            :param value: input value
+            :type value: str
+            :return: an integer for this example
+            '''
+            return int(value)

+        ...

+In this example, we take input string value coming from HTML request parameter and cast it to an int.

 # Custom display